iomesh/docs/docs/advanced-functions/external-storage.md

         requests:
           storage: 1Gi
     ```
-    > **_NOTE_**: You also set the field `iomesh.com/iscsi-lun-iqn-allow-list` after the PVC is created.
+    > **_NOTE_**: You can also set the field `iomesh.com/iscsi-lun-iqn-allow-list` after the PVC is created.

-2. Once the PVC transitions to `Bound` state, run the following command to view the field `spec.volumeAttributes.iscsiEntrypoint`.
+2. Once the PVC transitions to the `Bound` state, run the following command to view the field `spec.volumeAttributes.iscsiEntrypoint`.
     ```shell
     kubectl get pv pvc-d84b4657-7ab5-4212-9270-ce40e6a1356a -o jsonpath='{.spec.csi.volumeAttributes.iscsiEndpoint}'
     ```